Early-stage software — the API is unstable and will change. Follow along on GitHub.

 Explicit retries

-Suspend & resume
+Suspend and resume

 ctx.suspend("key") drops the workflow to disk.
 Nothing held in memory.
 Signal it later with a payload and execution continues from cached state.